LordSyrupy/LordSyrupysLocalization/README.md

-# SYRUPY LOCALIZATION
+# LORD SYRUPY'S LOCALIZATION MOD
-# CURRENT VERSION: v0.2.2
+# CURRENT VERSION: v0.3
-# RELEASE DATE: 06/27/2025
+# RELEASE DATE: 07/11/2025

-Maintained by Willow and MaidNight.
+Maintained by Maple Syrupy.

-This mod aims to provide a fresh user experience for War Thunder by altering the names of vehicles and weaponry to be more accurate to real-life, with some stylistic liberties taken here and there.
+This mod aims to provide a fresh user experience for War Thunder by altering the names of vehicles and weaponry to be more consistent with each other and more accurate to real-life, with pure 100% accuracy taking a backseat in favor of stylistic liberties here and there.
+The changes made are generally short and to-the-point, with an emphasis on readability and recognizability.

+Most aircraft and weaponry go by their NATO designations.
+Aircraft and weapons which don't have NATO designations are given designations which are fictional, yet within the realm of believability (such as the Su-25 Frogfoot-A, Su-25BM Frogfoot-B, PL-2 Atoll-C, PL-5B Atoll-D, R-77 Adder-A, R-77-1 Adder-B, etc.).

 This mod also makes a host of fixes to grammar and conventions, primarily in the form of correcting capitalization errors.